About the Survey

 Jody Herman, Co-Principal Investigator, Co-Author (She, Her)

 Jody L. Herman holds a Ph.D. in Public Policy and Public Administration from The George Washington University, where she also earned her M.A. in Public Policy.
 She has worked on issues of poverty, women’s rights, and anti-discrimination policy development with non-profit research, advocacy, and direct-service organizations in the U.S. and Mexico.
 Her research focuses on discrimination based on gender identity or expression.
-Dr. Herman was a co-author of Injustice at Every Turn, based on the National Transgender Discrimination Survey.
+Dr. Herman was a co-author of Injustice at Every Turn: A Report of the National Transgender Discrimination Survey.
 She currently serves as the Williams Scholar of Public Policy at the Williams Institute, UCLA School of Law.

 Mara Keisling, Co-Author (She, Her)